aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/05_write.md

 file then needs to be renamed to `geometry.in`.
 The appropriate selection of keywords is used depending on whether the current structure is a crystal or a molecule.

+If the structure is a crystal, the `CARTESIAN` keyword writes the atomic positions in Cartesian coordinates (using FHIaims' `atom`) instead of using fractional coordinates (`atom_frac`).

 If an additional real number is given (`rklength.r`), an additional file (`file.in_control`) containing a template `control.in` for the